Steadsoft/novus/Steadsoft.Novus.Parser/Docs/grammar.md

     "{" using-directive* namespace-member-declaration* "}"
 ```

-The `type-declaration` is where we differ from C#:
+The `type-declaration` is one area where we differ from C#:

 ```
 type-declaration: